jentery/mdia200/notes.md

 **Approaches addressed in Week 4**

 media effects research; agenda-setting theory; cultivation theory; uses and gratification theory; social learning theory;  representation; the ritual view of communication; cultural studies

+## Weeks 5 and 6 (Oct.
+5 and 12): Media and Art

+This week, media are not only material agents but also *environments* for intersecting art with technology.
+Here, art doesn't transcend its media or lay bare their essence.
+It is not dissolved by the power or allure of technology, either.
+It instead treats media as *milieus* for social and sensory experiences.
+Such milieus tend to blur the boundaries between what is and isn't art.
+We'll compare this perspective with last week's conversation about media and popular culture, including the common distinction between . . . ahem . . . "high" and "low" culture.

+**Questions for Weeks 5 and 6**

+Do media always "deliver" a message?
+What are the politics of aesthetics, and the aesthetics of politics in media?
+Can you recall a moment when you struggled to distinguish between art and technology?
+Between art and not art?
+Is it a mistake, or a trap, to associate art with novelty?

+**Primary sources for Weeks 5 and 6**

+Amanda Strong, Leanne Betasamosake Simpson, and Bracken Hanuse Corlett's [*Biidaaban (The Dawn Comes)*](https://www.spottedfawnproductions.com/biidaaban/) (2018), where "Biidaaban and Sabe fight to continue traditionally collecting maple sap in modern-day suburban 'Ontario.'"
+Also see Simpson's poem, "Caribou Ghosts and Untold Stories."
+Content warning: settler colonialism (including physical and psychological violence), surveillance, and some horror motifs (especially in the lighting and music).

+**Format for Weeks 5 and 6**

+animation (stop-motion; video on streaming platforms)

+**Technique for Weeks 5 and 6**

+Masking: watch the animation as is and then attend only to the video (turn off the sound), only the audio (turn off the screen), and only the text (read Simpson's poetry).
+Describe *Biidaaban*'s composition, message(s), and your experience of them as you go.
+Strong's [description](https://www.spottedfawnproductions.com/biidaaban) of *Biidaaban* is also informative here: “Since time immemorial, Indigenous people have harvested sap from trees to produce syrup, a practice that continues today.
+Biidaaban, a young Indigenous genderfluid person, and Sabe, a Sasquatch shape-shifter, set out to harvest sap from sugar maples in their urban environment.
+Biidaabaan can see traces of time, people, creatures and land.
+By harvesting syrup in this way, they are continuing the work of their ancestors.
+Ancestors and animals such as Ghost Caribou and Ghost Wolf are embedded within the landscape, but only Biidaaban can see them.
+These visuals reverberate throughout the work to draw from the past, but what we see is steadfast in the present.”

+**Approaches addressed in Weeks 5 and 6**

+medium specificity, intermedia, media convergence, media as milieu, auteur theory, artists direct